 Step 2 - Check the Chain and Handle

-If you have noticed you need to increase the duration of the flush you need to add more water to the bowl.
-You can do this by shortening the length of the chain between the flapper and the float.
-Simply cut off the excess with cutters.
-Another solution is to replace or clean the handle.
-To do this you must remove the chain from the level and then remove the nut from the back side of the handle.
+If you have noticed, you need to increase the duration of the flush you need to add more water to the bowl.
+You can do this by raising the height of the float.
 Remove the old handle and clean it with a toothbrush dipped in vinegar.
 If the handle is corroded, you will need to replace it.

 Step 3 - Check the Flapper

 Your flapper must properly seal in order for your toilet to work to its full capacity.
 There are slight differences for each flapper so use your best judgment and a manual, if you have one available.
 You must remove the chain before you can remove the flapper.
 If you decide to replace the flapper the replacement must be as close to the current model as possible.